AWARE: Glimpses of Consciousness

-Aware: Glimpses of Consciousness is a 2021 documentary film directed by Frauke Sandig and Eric Black (Germany / USA).
+Aware: Glimpses of Consciousness is a 2021 documentary film about consciousness directed by Frauke Sandig and Eric Black (Germany / USA).
 The theatrical release in Germany was on September 2, in the US on September 24, 2021.
 Nationwide broadcast premiere on PBS's “Independent Lens” on April 25, 2022.

 Content

 The film searches for the origin and essence of consciousness asking the Big Questions: What is consciousness?
 Is it in all living beings?
 What happens when we die?
 Why do we seem to be hardwired for mystical experience?
-Aware brings six passionate consciousness researchers into dialogue with each other: the famous brain researcher Christof Koch, head of the Allen Brain Institute, who is creating an atlas of the brain; the Buddhist monk Matthieu Ricard, who is exploring consciousness from within; the psychedelics researcher Roland Griffiths, who sends "psychonauts" like philosophy professor Richard Boothby on journeys to "inner space"; the plant researcher Monica Gagliano, who is investigating the cognitive abilities and behaviour of plants; and the Mayan healer Josefa Kirvin Kulix, who sees consciousness as the all-connecting force in nature.
+Aware brings six passionate consciousness researchers into dialogue with each other: the famous brain researcher Christof Koch, head of the Allen Brain Institute, who is creating an atlas of the brain; the Buddhist monk Matthieu Ricard, who is exploring consciousness from within; the psychedelic researcher Roland Griffiths, who sends "psychonauts" like philosophy professor Richard Boothby on journeys to "inner space"; the plant researcher Monica Gagliano, who is investigating the cognitive abilities and behaviour of plants; and the Mayan healer Josefa Kirvin Kulix, who sees consciousness as the all-connecting force in nature.
 Scientists are coming to new insights, some of which have been integral to Indigenous knowledge for millennia.
 AWARE is the second part in the Heart of Sky, Heart of Earth-Trilogy.